shah-rohan/SmartMap/README.md

     -h Display help message

-## Documentation for MultiMapRNAPrep
+## Documentation for SmartMapRNAPrep

 ### Description

-The MultiMapRNAPrep script is used to align the FastQ files and prepare a BED file output that is ready to be processed using the MultiMap software.
+The SmartMapRNAPrep script is used to align the FastQ files and prepare a BED file output that is ready to be processed using the SmartMap software.
 This is accomplished by:

 1. Aligning the FastQ files to the genome using Hisat2 using the following settings:
    * No discordant alignments